D0liphin/oliveriliffedotnet/blog/olis-little-guide-to-ruby/index.md

 # Oli's Little Guide to Ruby

 This is about the 1986 HDL Ruby, made by [Mary Sheeran](https://www.cse.chalmers.se/~ms/).
+It's not quite finished, but I think provides a nice swift introduction to many of the basic concepts (everything up until registers).
+If you are interested in contributing, please do!

 ## Basic Relations